Klodian Duro: Omonia Nicosia

 On 19 May 2008, Duro completed a transfer to Cypriot outfit Omonia Nicosia, signing a two-year contract until June 2010.
 He was subsequently included in Nedim Tutić's squad for the 2008–09 UEFA Cup qualifying rounds.
 Duro made his competitive debut in the first leg of the first qualifying round against Milano Kumanovo, helping the team to a 2–0 victory.
-He also appeared in the second leg, as Omonia won again to progress 4–1 on aggregate.
+He also appeared in the second leg, with Omonia winning again to progress 4–1 on aggregate.

-His first goal contributions came on 28 August in the second leg of the second qualifying round against AEK Athens, where he scored a brace at Neo GSP Stadium, including one from 25 yards, securing a 2–2 draw.
+His first goal contributions came on 28 August in the second leg of the second qualifying round against AEK Athens, where he scored twice at Neo GSP Stadium, including one from 25 yards, securing a 2–2 draw.
 As Omonia had won the first leg 1–0, his goals ensured qualification to the next round.

-He also made his league debut four days later, scoring in the 15th minute of the season opener against Enosis Neon Paralimni, a match Omonia won 2–0 away from home.
+He made his league debut four days later, scoring in the 15th minute of the season opener against Enosis Neon Paralimni, a match Omonia won 2–0 away from home.

-Duro continued to impress, scoring again on 18 September—this time via a free-kick—giving Omonia the lead against Premier League side Manchester City.
-Despite his opener, the English club turned the match around to win 2–1.
+Duro scored again on 18 September, this time via a free-kick, giving Omonia the lead against Premier League side Manchester City.
+Despite his opener, Manchester City won the match 2–1.
 Omonia lost the second leg by the same score, exiting the competition 4–2 on aggregate.

 He scored his first career hat-trick on 14 December 2008, netting three times within ten minutes in a 4–1 home win over APOP Kinyras.
-He followed this performance with another goal in a 7–1 victory over Enosis Neon Paralimni.
+He scored again in a 7–1 victory over Enosis Neon Paralimni.

-Duro went on to make 20 league appearances through the end of the first round, as Omonia finished as runners-up and advanced to Group A of the second round.
-He featured in all six matches of the championship group, scoring once more—his ninth and final goal of the season—as Omonia collected 13 points, finishing just one point behind champions APOEL to end the campaign as league runners-up.
+Duro made 20 league appearances through the end of the first round, as Omonia finished as runners-up and advanced to Group A of the second round.
+He featured in all six matches of the championship group, scoring once more—his ninth and final goal of the season—as Omonia collected 13 points, finishing one point behind champions APOEL.